 Please see the full solicitation for complete information about the funding opportunity.
 Below is a summary assembled by the Research & Innovation Office (RIO).

-The objective of the Program is to make available to institutions expensive research instruments that can only be justified on a shared-use basis and that are needed for NIH-supported projects in basic, translational or clinical areas of biomedical/behavioral research.
-The HEI Program provides funds to purchase or upgrade a single item of expensive, specialized, commercially available instrument or an integrated instrumentation system.
-An integrated instrumentation system is one in which the components, when used in conjunction with one another, perform a function that no single component could provide.
+The objective of the Program is to make available to institutions high-end cutting-edge research instruments that can only be justified on a shared-use basis and that are needed for NIH-supported projects in basic, translational, and clinical biomedical or bio-behavioral research.
+The HEI program provides funds to purchase or upgrade a single item of expensive, leading-edge, specialized, commercially available instrument or an integrated instrumentation system.
+An integrated instrumentation system is one in which the components, when used in conjunction with one another, perform a function that no single component can provide.
 The components must be dedicated to the system and not used independently.
-Types of instruments supported include, but are not limited to: X-ray diffraction systems, nuclear magnetic resonance (NMR) and mass spectrometers, DNA and protein sequencers, biosensors, electron and confocal microscopes, cell-sorters, and biomedical imagers.

 The HEI Program will not support requests for:

 - An instrument with a base cost of less than $600,001;

 - Purely instructional equipment;